About Emerging Voices for Global Health

 In 2015, EV4GH was accepted as a Thematic Working Group of Health Systems Global (HSG).
 The key activities of the group include: organising EV4GH events at global health conferences; hosting webinars; arranging young researcher workshops; facilitating networking between different EV cohorts & regions; and Google Group thematic discussions.

 Over time, the emerging voices (EV) initiative has acquired a life of its own with over 260 EVs from 6 cohorts (2010-16) representing close to 60 countries in Africa, Asia, Australia, Europe, Latin, North, and Central America.
-EV4GH has reconfigured itself with a globally representative elected governance board and a secretariat based at the Institute of Public Health, Bangalore (IPH).
+EV4GH has reconfigured itself with a globally representative elected governance board and a secretariat based at the African Population and Health Research Center (APHRC), Kenya.

 EV 10th Anniversary